 Data sets in the health sector have increased by over 800 percent between 2016 and 2018.
 But not all of this data needs to be stored.
 Through edge computing, it is possible to store the relevant Filter out data directly at the terminal.
 For example, inconspicuous heart rates can be detected and deleted.
 However, abnormalities can be detected simultaneously and forwarded without latency.
 This makes it possible to react to emergency situations in real time.

-What are the advantages and disadvantages of edge computing?
+Advantages and disadvantages of edge computing

 - Real-time data processing with latency minimisation